golang/website/_content/doc/go1.27.md

 the namespace of a particular data type where before one had to declare such functions with a scope of the entire package.
-Note that methods of [interfaces](/ref/spec#Interface_types) may not declare type parameters nor can interface types be implemented by generic methods.
+Note that methods of [interfaces](/ref/spec#Interface_types) may not declare type parameters nor can interface methods be implemented by generic methods.

 <!-- go.dev/issue/77245 -->